asterling8516/Obsdian-D-D-Tools/Items/Consumable/Adventuring Gear/Acid.md

 **Rarity:**
 **Attunement:** None

 *When you take the Attack action, you can replace one of your attacks with throwing a vial of Acid.
 Target one creature or object you can see within 20 feet of yourself.
-The target must succeed on a [[/save dex dc=8+@abilities.dex.mod+@prof  format=long]] or take  [[/damage 2d6 type=acid average=true]] damage.*
+The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or take  2d6 **Acid** damage.*